Asteroid impact prediction: Solutions to problems: summary table

-Near-Earth Object Surveillance Mission
+Near-Earth Object Surveyor

-In 2017, NASA proposed a number of alternative solutions to detect 90% of near-Earth objects of size 140 m or larger over the next few decades, which will also improve detection rates for the smaller objects which impact Earth more often.
+In 2017, NASA proposed a number of alternative solutions to detect 90% of near-Earth objects of size 140 m or larger over the next few decades.
+As the detection sensitivity drops off with size but does not cut off, this will also improve the detection rates for the smaller objects which impact Earth much more often.
 Several of the proposals use a combination of an improved ground-based telescope and a space-based telescope positioned at the SEL1 Lagrange point.
 A number of large ground based telescopes are already in the late stages of construction (see above).
-A space based mission situated at SEL1, NEOSM has now also been funded.
-It is planned for launch in 2026.
+A space based mission situated at SEL1, NEO Surveyor has now also been funded.
+It is planned for launch in 2027.

 List of successfully predicted asteroid impacts

 Below is the list of all near-Earth objects which have or may have impacted the Earth and which were predicted beforehand.
 This list would also include any objects identified as having greater than 50% chance of impacting in the future, but no such future impacts are predicted at this time.
 As asteroid detection ability increases it is expected that prediction will become more successful in the future.

 In addition to these objects, the meteoroid CNEOS20200918 was found in 2022 in archival ATLAS data, imaged 10 minutes before its 2020/09/18 impact.
 Although it technically could have been discovered before impact, it was only noticed in retrospect.

+There are also a number of objects which have been observed in orbit which may have impacted shortly after being observed, but may not have.
+It is difficult to know the true number of these possible impactors as unconfirmed tracklets have a wide range of possible orbits, and only a portion of these are consistent with earth impact.
+One example is A106fgF, an object observed on January 22, 2018 with an observation arc of only 39 minutes.